 2. Technical support

 This gives peace of mind to business owners when an issue comes up.
 Cloud providers delegate customer representatives for technical assistance.
 It comes in handy for businesses without in-house IT personnel that can handle issues.
 You can focus more on your business goals and processes while being supported by IT experts.

 4. Ease of access

 Businesses can cut down on costs using cloud storage.
 It spares executives and business owners the pain of keeping data with internal power and multiple resources.
 You can develop and customize solutions depending on your budget and usage.
 No need to pay for applications you do not intend to use or do not apply to your business operations.

-6. Long-term retention and archiving
+Long-term retention and archiving

 Archiving files is easy with cloud technology.
-It retains data in a secure, encrypted way and drastically lowers down your costs.
+It retains data in a secure, encrypted way and drastically lowers your costs.

-Select the Right Provider
+How to Select the Right Cloud Provider